-Product currently has three options: "output", "output1" and "output2".
+Product currently has four options: "output", "output1", "output2", and "unsolicited".
 For CMIP5, files will initially be designated as "output".
-Subsequently, the data will be assigned a version (see below) and placed in either "output1" or "output2.
+Subsequently, data from the requested variable list will be assigned a version (see below) and placed in either "output1" or "output2.
+Variables not specifically requested by CMIP5 will be placed in "unsolicited".
 In some cases a continuous sequence of model data will be split between "output1" and "output2" in order to facilitate archive management.